mambax7/efqdirectory/php_paypal/readme.txt

 URL path to the IPN notification script.

 $paypal[return_method] (optional)
 Return URL behavior.
-If set to “1” the the buyer will be sent back to the success_url using a GET method.
-If set to “2” the buyer will be sent back to the success_url using a POST method.
+If set to "1" the the buyer will be sent back to the success_url using a GET method.
+If set to "2" the buyer will be sent back to the success_url using a POST method.

 $paypal[currency_code] (optional)
 Defines the currency of the payment. (ex.
 USD, EUR, GBP)

 $paypal[lc] (optional)
 Sets the default country and associated language for the login or signup page that your customers see when they click your button.
-This field is set to “USA” by default.
+This field is set to "USA" by default.

 $paypal[display_comment] (optional)
-If set to “1” customers will not be prompted to include a note.
-If set to “0” customers will be prompted to include a note.
+If set to "1" customers will not be prompted to include a note.
+If set to "0" customers will be prompted to include a note.

 $paypal[comment_header] (optional)
 Label that will appear above the notes field.